Skip to Main Content

 4. Participate in regular physical activity and maintain a healthy level of physical fitness.

-5. Demonstrate competency in a variety of aerobic and anaerobic activities as well as resistance training exercises.
+5. Demonstrate techniques of a variety of aerobic and anaerobic activities as well as resistance training exercises.

 6. Apply professional personal training protocols and behavior: attire, communication, relationships, responsibility, initiative, and the ability to empower and motivate clients.